 Pests and Diseases: Susceptible to scale, bay sucker (Trioza alacris), and mildew.

-Propagation: Semi-hardwood cuttings from in fall; layering; seeds difficult to germinate.
+Propagation: Semi-hardwood cuttings in fall; layering; seeds difficult to germinate.